Speak with the Top Attorneys for Truck Drivers

 - Side-impact collisions

 - Wide-turn truck accidents

 No matter how your accident happened or what injuries you suffered, our CDL defense team can help.
 We have the experience and the resources to level the playing field against the trucking company and its insurance carrier.
 When you hire Buchanan, Williams & O’Brien, LLP, we will put our team of experienced lawyers and investigators to work for you.

 We will thoroughly investigate your accident to determine who was at fault and what type of compensation you are entitled to.
 In addition, we will handle all the paperwork and deal with the insurance companies on your behalf so that you can focus on your recovery.

 Truck Driver Rights and Responsibilities

 Under Missouri laws, you are entitled to recover your lost salaries and expenses.
-But, in order to be sure you get the full amount of damages that can include damages for court costs, loss of abilities, and PTSD, it’s best if you hire a professional truck driver lawyer.
+But, to be sure you get the total amount of damages which can include damages for court costs, loss of abilities, and PTSD, it’s best to hire a professional truck driver lawyer.